 - Loading KONTAKT in Cubase

-- Configuring KONTAKT's Outputs section for multiple audio streams
+- Configuring KONTAKT's Outputs Section

-- Routing the Instruments to separate Outputs in KONTAKT
+- Routing the Instruments to Separate Outputs in KONTAKT

 - Click on Studio in the Cubase menu bar and choose VST Instruments to display the VST Instruments Rack.
 In Cubase versions prior to 9.5, you will find VST Instruments in the Devices menu.

 - In the appearing VST Instruments window, click on Rack and select Kontakt 5, Kontakt 5 16out or Kontakt 8out, depending on the number of audio channels you want to use.

 Note: The Kontakt 5 instance offers a total amount of 64 output channels, Kontakt 5 16out a total of 16 output channels, and Kontakt 8out a total of 8 output channels.